 Kettlebell Goblet Squat

-Kettlebell Goblet Squat fits well in strength training, general fitness programs, and technique-focused phases.
-It is especially useful for beginners learning squat mechanics, as well as experienced lifters looking for quality reps with moderate load or as an accessory to heavier squat variations.
+The goblet squat fits well into strength programs, general fitness sessions, and technique-focused phases.
+It is particularly useful for beginners learning squat mechanics and for experienced lifters who want quality reps with moderate load or a high-output conditioning tool (Sturdy & Astorino, 2024).

 - Stand with feet shoulder-width apart and toes pointing slightly outward, holding a kettlebell by the horns close to your chest with elbows pointing down.